 Some Frequently Asked Questions

-At SMSG Mrs Sue Noon (North) and Mrs Jo Atikns (South) are the SENDCos and they can be contacted via the appropriate school office.
+Mrs Jo Atikns is the SENDCo and they can be contacted via the school office.

 What is SEND Provision?